 However, did I answer the question if we build strength?
 I guess to answer the question we have to ask a question….what is strength?
 The textbook definition will give us an answer along the lines of “the ability to produce force.”
 Okay, that makes sense but here is the problem.
 I know I don’t have a force plate (a unit that measures force output used in research) when I train and neither do any of my friends.

 Not sure WHY people think DVRT Ultimate Sandbag Training can’t produce great strength?!
 When you combine what we can do in both what are familiar with and a whole bunch that is new then maybe we should re-think how we go about strength!
+What DVRT Master, Cory Cripe shows is not only how challenging a heavy Ultimate Sandbag can be but how many different ways it can be used to build all around functional fitness.

 My point is that most people don’t know how much force they are creating and default to assuming the more weight we move, the greater force we create.
 That kinda makes sense right?
 We know from physics 101 that force equals mass times acceleration.
 The greater the mass and we can accelerate enough to lift it we should have higher force.
 Blog post over and that definitely makes lifting a 60 pound Ultimate Sandbag not much of a strength workout for people right?